White Oak, Oklahoma

 White Oak is an unincorporated community and census-designated place (CDP) in Craig County, Oklahoma, United States, along State Highway 66, approximately one mile (1.6 km) west of that road's eastern terminus with U.S. Route 60.
-As of the 2010 census, the White Oak CDP had a population of 263.
+As of the 2020 census, White Oak had a population of 208.
 White Oak is the location of the Shawnee Tribe's annual Spring and Fall Bread Dances and Green Corn ceremonies.

 History

-The community had a post office from October 14, 1898 until October 31, 1957.
+The community had a post office from October 14, 1898, until October 31, 1957.